jschappet/magic_map_project/Non Human Intelligence.md

 3. **"The Search for Extraterrestrial Intelligence" (Documentary)**
    An exploration of the scientific efforts to find intelligent life beyond Earth.

+4. **"Understanding Machine Intelligence" (Conference Presentation)**
+   An overview of current advancements in machine learning and AI capabilities. #TOBE_REVIEWED

 # Location

 The study of non-human intelligence can be explored in various academic institutions, research centers, and online platforms.
 Key locations include: